ingo/ingo.github.io/_recipes/fire_roasted_duck_pheasant_with_red_currant_jelly.md

 ---
-author: "David McMillan & Fr\xE9d\xE9ric Morin"
+author: "David McMillan & Frédéric Morin"
 category: Entrees
 description: Fire-roasted mix of birds over flames and embers, using hooks and chains to suspend and rotate them.